-It’s like being welcomed into a secret society, all these lovely ladies assuring you that you can’t possibly imagine the glorious wonders that await your face-parts.
+It’s like being welcomed into a secret society.
+All these lovely ladies assuring you that you can’t possibly imagine the glorious wonders that await your face-parts.
 “You don’t have to carry a messenger bag and be named Thad to get a facial.
 Jeffs deserve facials too,” Robyn told me.
 “Masculinity is not an issue,” added Anna.
 “All the gang dudes in my neighborhood in Spanish Harlem got facials.”
-I’m taking her word for that, as it’s an extremely difficult thing to fact-check.
+I’m taking her word for that. it’s an extremely difficult thing to fact-check.

 Anyway.
 Much like you, unless you are Prince, I hadn’t the first clue what to expect about facials.
 I’ve never had any kind of massage.
 No part of me has been eoliated.
 I actually asked someone if the facial would involve kelp, mud and/or cucumbers, because apparently my entire knowledge base regarding spa treatments comes from Bugs Bunny cartoons.

 But I did know where to go.
-I found a place called Faces Day Spa in my hometown of Hilton Head, S.C., where general manager Alexis Sargo assured me that dudes drop in all the time.
-There I was encouraged to try the “Man’s Best Friend” (men’s skin, the website warns, presents certain “unique challenges and demands,” much like a dog’s, evidently), administered by a lovely spa-facial person named Jackie who didn’t mind if I asked many stupid questions.
-And then the world stopped and time became liquid and I think I slept for four days.
+I found a place called Faces Day Spa in my hometown of Hilton Head, S.C.
+General manager Alexis Sargo assured me that dudes drop in all the time.
+There I was encouraged to try the “Man’s Best Friend” (men’s skin, the website warns, presents certain “unique challenges and demands,” much like a dog’s, evidently).
+Administered by a lovely spa-facial person named Jackie.
+She didn’t mind if I asked many stupid questions.
+And then the world stopped.
+Time became liquid and I think I slept for four days.

 Third … well, OK there’s not really a third.
 Everything from Third on passed in a pleasant blur.
-My shimmery-edged memories involve face massages and warm towels laid over my face in such a way that I’m pretty sure only my nose and mouth were visible, making me look, for a moment, like an extremely coddled ninja.
-I would also like to alert all members of my fantasy football league that I am officially the recipient of a jelly mask—which was followed by a peppermint mask, because, as Jackie reports, “Guys like the smell of peppermint.”
+My shimmery-edged memories involve face massages and warm towels laid over my face.
+I’m pretty sure only my nose and mouth were visible.
+I looked, for a moment, like an extremely coddled ninja.
+I would also like to alert all members of my fantasy football league that I am officially the recipient of a jelly mask.
+Followed by a peppermint mask, as Jackie reports, “Guys like the smell of peppermint.”

-Facials are designed to force you into relaxation, of course, but they also provide benefits to your skin in a world where it’s regularly hammered by damaging stimuli.
+Facials are designed to force you into relaxation.
+They also provide benefits to your skin in a world where it’s regularly hammered by damaging stimuli.
 (The single most valuable gift you can give to your skin?
 Sunscreen.)
-To this end Jackie announced she was going to “evaluate my skin,” and I got legitimately nervous, wondering how the skin of a 38-year-old man who lives on the beach looks to a dermatological professional aiming a 5,000-watt floodlamp at his flaws.
+To this end Jackie announced she was going to “evaluate my skin”.
+I got legitimately nervous.
+I wondered how the skin of a 38-year-old man who lives on the beach looks to a dermatological professional aiming a 5,000-watt floodlamp at his flaws.